aarongough/tdd_exercises/PITCHME.md

 <br>
 - Trains people to only test 'the happy path'
 - Does not enforce high levels of test coverage
-- Unexpected 'coverage holes' lead to inaccurate estimates
+- Unexpected 'coverage holes' everywhere
-- Does not validate that the tests actually fail without the feature code
+- Do the tests actually fail without the feature code??

 ---